Baaabaei/Baaabaei/README.md

 - 💞️ I’m looking to collaborate on Machine Learning Projects Especially in EEG and BCI fields
 - 📫 How to reach me is @baaabaei on Kaggle and telegram
 - 😄 Pronouns: ...
-- ⚡ Fun fact: babaei is not my name in fact it means sheep in Persian :)
+- ⚡ Fun fact: babaei is not my name it actually means sheep in Persian :)

 <!---
 Baaabaei/Baaabaei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.